Together-Java/TJ-Bot/Add-question-command.md

 ### Setup database

 Last but not least for the `ask` command, we have to save the response in the database.
-Before we can get started with this, we have to create a database table and let Flyways generate the corresponding database code.
+Before we can get started with this, we have to create a database table and let Flyway generate the corresponding database code.

 Therefore, we go to the folder `TJ-Bot\database\src\main\resources\db` and add a new database migration script, incrementing the version.
 For example, if the script with the highest version number is `V1`, we will add `V2` to it.
 Give the script a nice name, such as `V2__Add_Questions_Table.sql`.
 The content is simply an SQL statement to create your desired table:
 ```sql